Arranged in conjunction with key healthcare professionals in the immunotherapy field.

 Thromboembolic events, including pulmonary embolism and deep vein thrombosis, have been reported in the treatment of Graft versus Host Disease (GvHD).
 Special attention to adequate anticoagulation is advised when treating patients with GvHD.

-When prescribing and administering THERAKOSTM Photopheresis for patients receiving concomitant therapy, exercise caution when changing treatment schedules to avoid increased disease activity that may be caused by abrupt withdrawal of previous therapy.
+When prescribing and administering THERAKOS Photopheresis for patients receiving concomitant therapy, exercise caution when changing treatment schedules to avoid increased disease activity that may be caused by abrupt withdrawal of previous therapy.

 Adverse Events